jonashackt/gitlab-ci-stack/README.md

 ## Let´s install & run Gitlab inside our Server/VagrantBox with Ansible

+> All the Installation process is based upon the "Omnibus GitLab installation" (NOT the from source option)

 So let´s go: Fire up our server with:

 ```